hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 where `model_id` = `team_abbr-model_abbr`

 Note that file names are also allowed to contain the following compression extension prefixes: .snappy, .gzip, .gz, .brotli, .zstd, .lz4, .lzo, .bz2, e.g. `<round-id1>-<model_id>.gz.parquet`.

+[^model-output]: The directory is required, but the name is flexible.
+You can
+    use a custom directory path by setting the `"model_output_dir"` key in the `admin.json` file.
+More details can be found in the `admin.json` schema definition

 (model-output-example-table)=
 ### Example model submission file